 You’re probably better off financially and emotionally if you simply let it go or you do the best home repair you can.
 At the end of the day, is it really worth pulling your hair out over a minor door ding?

-Start looking for the best car insurance rates in your area by typing in your ZIP code below!
+Start looking for the best car insurance rates in your area by entering your zip code below!